Christopher-Bradshaw/MPI_corrfunc/README.md

 ## Performance

-2M ascii input, periodic, autocorrelation:
+2M ascii input, periodic, autocorrelation, 24 threads per node, ignoring IO:

-* 2 nodes, 48 threads: 6.2 - 6.4 seconds
+* 2 nodes: 3s
-* 4 nodes, 96 threads: 5.9 - 6.2 seconds
+* 4 nodes: 2s

-This is not good at all...
-I hope that it is slow from reading the input?
+* 8 nodes: 1.5s

+Doubling the number of nodes gives ~1.5x improvement.
+This is surprising..
+I would have thought it would be much better.

+Ascii IO performance is awful...
+Reading this file takes 4s.

+Tried with 12 threads rather than 24 and is was very slighly worse.
+3.2s for 4 nodes.